Umbaji/Yodi/README.md

 ## Yodi, Your Speech Recognition Model

 Welcome to the Yodi Model!
 This model is designed to perform inference on audio files, providing a prediction of the audio command.
 Visit our Hugging Face page or contact contact@umbaji.org to access your model now !
+(Official release in September 2024)

 ## Requirements